Skip to content

 path

-Directory path from where to load the buffer state
+File path from where to load the buffer state (without extension)

 TYPE: Path